Naadam Festival

 Day 1 - Arrival Ulaanbaatar

 Welcome to Mongolia!
-Upon arrival in Ulaanbaatar the capital city of Mongolia, you will be met and transferred to your hotel.
-This afternoon following lunch, you will set out to explore the city.
-Start with exploring the city square, a short distance from your hotel.
-You will also visit the National Museum of Mongolia where you can learn about the history of this fascinating country through their collection of artefacts from Mongolia and Central Asia dating from the Stone Age to the present day.
-This evening, enjoy a traditional art performance and welcome dinner where you can get to know your fellow travellers.
-(L,D)
+Upon arrival in Ulaanbaatar, the capital city of Mongolia, you will be met and transferred to your hotel.
+This afternoon, following lunch, you will set out to explore the city.
+Start with the city square, a short distance from your hotel.
+You will also visit the National Museum of Mongolia, where you can learn about the history of this fascinating country through a collection of artefacts from Mongolia and Central Asia, dating from the Stone Age to the present day.

 Day 2 - Mongol Nomadic Cultural Resort

 Following breakfast, depart for Mongol Nomadic Camp.
-This camp will introduce you to the way of life of “Mongolian nomads” you will witness the traditional way of life for Mongolian nomads.
-Learn about their animal breeding and how they live with five kinds of livestock and also their continuous movement from one place to another using their ox, yak, camel and horse carts.
-You will also learn about the process of building a traditional ger as well as understanding that a lot of furniture, pots and clothing are antiques reflecting the Central Khalks from the beginning of 20th century.
+This camp introduces you to the traditional way of life for Mongolian nomads.
+Witness how they live with and breed five kinds of livestock and how they move continuously from one place to another using ox, yak, camel, and horse carts.
+You’ll also learn about the process of building a traditional ger and see antiques, furniture, pots, and clothing reflecting the Central Khalkha from the early 20th century.
 (B,L,D)

-Overnight Ger Camp
+Overnight – Standard Ger Camp with shared bathroom facilities

-Day 3 - Hutsai National Park
+Day 3 - Hustai National Park

 Day 5 - Elsen Tasarkhai – Kharkhorin

-Day 6 - Kharkhorin – Arvaiheer Town
+Day 6 - Kharkhorin – Arvaikheer Town

-Overnight local hotel
+Overnight – Local hotel

 Day 7 - Naadam Festival

-Overnight local hotel
+Overnight – Local hotel

-Day 8 - Ongi Ruined Monastery
+Day 8 - Ongi Monastery

-Overnight Ger Camp
+Overnight – Standard Ger Camp with shared bathroom facilities

 Day 9 - Khongor Sand Dunes

-Overnight Ger Camp
+Overnight – Standard Ger Camp with shared bathroom facilities

 Day 10 - Khongor Sand Dunes

-Overnight Ger Camp
+Overnight – Standard Ger Camp with shared bathroom facilities

-Day 11 - Yol Gorge
+Day 11 – Mukhar Shivert Gorge

-Overnight Ger Camp
+Overnight – Standard Ger Camp with shared bathroom facilities

 Day 12 - Tsagaan Suvarga Cliffs

-Overnight Ger Camp
+Overnight – Standard Ger Camp with shared bathroom facilities

 Day 13 - Ulaanbaatar